-- Progress in the last year was satisfactory, we now have >235 experts on the expert platform and professional films from all presentations of the Graz and Toronto workshops online.
-All other final reports are on the IEA DSM website, which has been updated for both Phase I and Phase II.
-Google Analytics show continued utilisation of the Ning website, especially after broadcast emails with links to all new content are sent.
-We continue having great successes in matchmaking experts, with several spending time at each others’ Universities, for example, or developing new research collaborations.
+- Progress in the last year was satisfactory, and Task 24 now has >240 experts on the expert platform which has links to any films or presentations from workshops.
+All reports are on the IEA DSM website, which has been divided into Pahe I and Phase II.
+Task 24 continues to have great success in matchmaking experts with several spending time at each others’ Universities.

-- Behaviour Changers have been identified for the top issues decided on in Subtask 6 for Canada, Sweden and New Zealand.
+- Behaviour Changers have been identified for the top issues decided on in Subtask 6 for Canada, Sweden, the Netherlands and New Zealand.
+Ireland has chosen its top issue and is currently selecting the Behaviour Changers.
 Their sector stories have been told during workshops and we have initiated deep discussions around relationships, mandates, stakeholders, restrictions and value propositions for each of the Behaviour Changers using the ‘Behaviour Changer Framework’.